 By the way of definition, CV is abbreviated from the Latin word Curriculum Vitae, which is translated to mean “the course of your life”.

-In a résumé, only the required information is supplied, with mentions of the aspects of one’s work experience and skills that are relevant to the job they currently applying for.
-A resume should emphasize the individual’s specific contributions made in previous work and should also showcase how their different skills can be an added advantage for the position they are trying to fill.
+A resume emphasizes the individual’s specific contributions made in previous work and also showcases how their different skills can be an added advantage for the position they are trying to fill.

-The cover letter only throws more light on the skills and experience mentioned in the resume, explaining how they’re will help the applicant excel at the job that they’re applying for.
+The cover letter only throws more light on the skills and experience mentioned in the resume, explaining how they will help the applicant excel at the job they’re applying for.

 Having established what each document means, let’s see their differences.